arcbjorn/arc-donation-widget/README.md

 # Rebuild containers:
 $ docker-compose build --no-cache

-# Run the application in the development mode:
+# Run the application in the development mode (all containers):
 $ docker-compose up

 # Also you can run only needed services: